In a culture of continuous improvement, you always strive to do things better. Even the things you already do well.

 “It used to be the associates inside our business only knew the project number, not the actual people who are making the commitment to them for the order,” Nancy Herzog, a Barry-Wehmiller teammate in Baltimore who is part of the “Crafting the Story” process in her location.
 “It was like we were speaking two different languages.
 The meetings and stories have helped all of our associates understand who our customers are, that there are real people attached to the machines we sell, and that their livelihood is connected to how well we perform.”

-The “Crafting the Story” initiative has just begun rolling out throughout the Barry-Wehmiller organization, including in many of the companies represented in BW Packaging Solutions.
+The “Crafting the Story” initiative has just begun rolling out throughout the Barry-Wehmiller organization, including in many of the companies represented in BW Packaging Systems.
 Already it is proving to be a very effective tool in serving the customer and working above and beyond the norm to meet their needs.

 “It’s a very small piece of our Customer Trust initiative, but it’s such an important piece because of Barry-Wehmiller’s culture,” O’Neill said.
 “Because we have such a caring internal culture, as we extend that caring to our customers, there’s really no end to the power it can unleash – in terms of accountability, passion for excellence and commitment to get the job done and pull out all the stops for our customers.”